xdoo/lhm_animad_admin_service/README.md

 * fix server port added to the service in application.yml: `server.port: 39146`

 # Build it
+* Copy the libraries from the folder 'mvn_repo' in your local '.m2' repository - these are not available in the maven central repository
 * Do a `mvn install -DskipTests`

 # Run it